veeto

 • Requires a state report by 2028 on recycling precious metals and critical minerals from electronic waste.

-• Mandates public input from researchers, businesses, and environmental groups to improve recycling practices.
+• Mandates public input from researchers, businesses, and environmental groups to inform recycling strategies.

-• Authorizes recommendations to manufacturers for designing products that better enable recycling of valuable materials.
+• Aims to develop best practices for product design that enables better recycling of valuable materials.

 Get Involved